An Arborist's Handbook to Tree Felling

-Tree removal can be a complicated and potentially hazardous task.
-If a tree has died or ill-healthed, or is at risk from falling down, then it may require removal to prevent damage to the property and to ensure safety.
-How do you know if a tree needs to be cut down?
-This article will walk you through the signs to be looking to and assist you determine the right time to call in the professionals.
+Tree removal is a difficult and possibly dangerous job.
+If a tree has died or ill-healthed, or is at risk of falling, it could require removal to prevent damage to the property and to guarantee safety.
+But how can you tell whether a tree should be removed?
+In this article, we’ll take you through the signs to look out to and assist you decide the right time to call the professionals.

-One of the obvious signs that a tree needs to be removed is if it’s dying or dead.
-Dead trees are without leaves and may have a lifeless appearance.
-If a tree is without leaves or evidence of growth, it’s probably dead.
+One of the evident signs that a tree must be taken down is when it is dying or dead.
+Dead trees lack leaves and could appear lifeless.
+If a tree is without leaves or any signs of new growth, it’s likely dead.
 The bark of a dead tree might be dry, cracked, or peeling.

 Diseased Trees

-The trees that are sick could pose a danger to other plants and trees in the surrounding area.
-The signs of disease that are common for trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the base or the trunk.
-If you think your tree is suffering from disease it is important to have it examined by an arborist who is a professional.
+The trees that are sick can pose a threat to the other plants and trees in the area.
+The most common signs of disease on trees are the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the base or the trunk.
+If you suspect your tree may be diseased, it’s important to have it examined by a certified arborist.

 Leaning Trees

-Trees that are leaning towards one side could indicate of a failing root structure and the tree may be at risk of falling.
-To identify if a leaning tree is at risk, look for cracks or breaks within the trunk and examine the soil surrounding the tree’s base.
-If you notice any of these signs you should examine the tree by an arborist.
+Trees that are leaning towards one side could indicate of a failing root structure, and the tree may be at risk of falling.
+To find out if a tree that is leaning is a danger, look for cracks or breaks within the trunk and examine the soil surrounding the base of the tree.
+If you notice any of these signs, it’s best to get the tree examined by an arborist.

 Overhanging Branches

-Trees with overhanging branches located close to buildings or power lines can be a danger to safety and property.
-If you have concerns about branches hanging overhanging you should have the tree evaluated by an arborist to determine if pruning or removal is required.
+The branches of overhanging trees which are located close to power lines or buildings could pose a threat to safety and property.
+If you have concerns about overhanging branches, it’s best to be evaluated by an arborist to determine if pruning or removal is required.

 FAQs

-A tree is considered to be dead if it does not have leaves and no evidence of growth.
-The bark of dead trees may be dry, cracked or peeling.
+The tree will be considered dead if it lacks leaves and has no evidence of growth.
+In addition, the bark of a dead tree may be dry, cracked or peeling.

-Common signs of illness in trees are dying leaves, wilted or yellowed branches, and the growth of mushrooms at the base of the tree.
+Common signs of illness in trees are yellowing leaves, wilted branches, and mushroom growth at the base of the tree.

 Is it safe to take down an entire tree on your own?